How to Submit a ctcLink Support Ticket

 3. Description of the problem should include:

-1. Which ctcLink page were you on? (copy and paste the url from the address bar or type out the title of the page.)
+1. Which ctcLink page were you on?
+(Copy and paste the URL from the address bar or type out the page's title.)

 2. What task or function were you trying to complete?